White flower and a note to forgive yourself

 How do you forgive yourself and let go?

-When we forgive ourselves, it is vital to let go as well.
-If we would forgive but still hold on to the harm we caused, it would be difficult to go on with our lives and have peace at the same time.
-To let go is already difficult, but it would be even harder without forgiving ourselves.
+However, when we forgive ourselves, it is vital to let go as well.
+If we would hold on to the harm we caused, it would be difficult to go on with our lives and have peace at the same time.

-To let go of what we did, no matter how terrible that was, we need to focus on God fully, not on our faults.
+To let go of what we did, no matter how terrible that was, we need to focus on God, not on our faults.
 God loves us and has forgiven us.
-He forgives our terrible mistakes and our ‘tiny’ mistakes.
+He forgives our terrible mistakes and our tiny mistakes.
 There is no difference for God.

 It is His love that forgave us, and it is His love that keeps us going.
 When we accept that love, we brace ourselves to let go.
 God washed us with His blood.
 He has set us free.
 We shouldn’t keep ourselves as prisoners in our own condemning voices and spirit of unforgiveness.